kadena-docs/kadena-docs/docs/resources/glossary.md

 ### address

-In the Ethereum network, an address serves as both an identity and an account.
+On the Ethereum network, an address serves as both an identity and an account.

 The address is derived from the last 20 bytes of the ECDSA public key that controls the account prepended with 0x before the hashed key.
 For example, you might have an address similar to 0x71C7656EC7ab88b098defB751B7401B5f6d8976F on Ethereum.